brimdata/react-arborist/README.md

 # React Arborist

-> A sortable, virtual, style-less tree component for React.
+> A sortable, virtual, customizable tree component for React.